Sigrún: Modern influence

 Sigrún appeared in the 2018 video game God of War, in which she is the Valkyrie Queen.
 She can be fought by the player after defeating eight other Valkyries.
 Her fight is considered to be one of the most difficult and demanding encounters in the franchise.

-In 2022, she also appeared in God of War Ragnarök.
-But this time, she was an ally with Kratos, Freya, Mimir, Atreus and the shield maidens—her sisters.
-She and the other eight Valkyries, her sisters, are now free of the corruption spells of Odin thanks to the events which happened in God of War.
+In 2022, she also appeared in God of War Ragnarök, but this time as an ally of Kratos, Freya, Mimir, Atreus, along with the shield maidens — her sisters.
+She and the other eight Valkyries are now free of the corruption spells of Odin thanks to the events which happened in God of War.

 In the series The Dresden Files, Sigrun, more commonly referred to as "Gard", is a warrior in the service of Monoc Securities, headed by Donar Vadderung.
-Vaddering is a being who is also Odin and Santa Claus.
+Vadderung is a being who is also Odin and Santa Claus.

-Sigrun is featured in the 2024 book verse play Sigrun & the Mist written by Occult Author Jack Grayle.
+Sigrun is featured in the 2024 book verse play Sigrun & the Mist, written by occult author Jack Grayle.
 Sigrun is portrayed by model Klara Wolfe.